 Salma was born in Paris, France.
-Given an internship from Barrowland Ballet in her final year at West College Scotland, she has since participated extensively as a Dance Artist for the company.
-She has continued to gain knowledge and expertise throughout her performing career; as a workshop leader in nursery schools for Scottish Dance Theatre’s ‘Innocence’ Tour, ‘Big Dance Pledge’ with Scottish Ballet, graduate placement with Ruth Mills, and facilitator for Commonwealth Games 2014.
-She recently toured the Highlands performing in Theatre Presto’s pantomime ‘Aladdin’, and continues to teach Adult dance classes at The Macrobert Arts Centre in Stirling to Brighton where she now lives.
+Given an internship at the Barrowland Ballet in her final year at West College Scotland, she has since participated extensively as a Dance Artist for the company.
+She has continued to gain knowledge and expertise throughout her performing career; as a workshop leader in nursery schools for Scottish Dance Theatre’s ‘Innocence’ Tour, ‘Big Dance Pledge’ with Scottish Ballet, on graduate placement with Ruth Mills, and as a facilitator for the Commonwealth Games 2014.
+She toured the Highlands performing in Theatre Presto’s pantomime ‘Aladdin’, and continues to teach adult dance classes, from The Macrobert Arts Centre in Stirling to Brighton where she now lives.

 Philip Sheffield - Yusuf (Opera)

-He has appeared in major opera houses all over the world including La Scala, Osaka, Tokyo, Teatro Nacional de São Carlos Lisbon, Ópera de Oviedo, Opéra de Nantes, the Savonlinna Festival, the Megaron Athens, and works closely with internationally known directors and conductors – Olivier Pi, David Alden, Robert Carsen, David Pountney, Wout Koeken, Kazushi Ono, Marl Elder, Marcus Stenz, Paul Daniel, David Parry, Enrique Mazzola, Marko Letonja and Stuart Stratford.
+Philip has been privileged to work with many internationally renowned directors and conductors including Olivier Pi, David Alden, Robert Carsen, David Pountney, Waut Koeken, Kazushi Ono, Mark Elder, Marcus Stenz, Paul Daniel, David Parry, Enrique Mazzola, Marko Letonja and Stuart Stratford.

 Erick Mauricia - Yusuf (Film)

-ERICK VALENTIN MAURICIA, a founding and a leading persona of Ayawara West African Dance and Percussion Ensemble, brought his tradition, his knowledge and his experience of African music and dance to Glasgow from distant West Indies, African Guinea and France.
+Erick Valentin Mauricia, a founding and a leading member of Ayawara West African Dance and Percussion Ensemble, brought his tradition, his knowledge and his experience of African music and dance to Glasgow from distant West Indies, African Guinea and France.

-Erick gained a certificate in Art Restoration in Paris in 1979 and one in Performing Arts at The American Dance Centre in Paris in 1982.
-In 1989 and 1990 he taught Modern and Afro Jazz to dancers from The Bolshoi and Moiseiv Traditional Moscow Ballet in Russia.
-In 1996 he gained a Diploma in African Dance from The African Centre of Dance & Music in Paris.
+Erick gained certificates in Art Restoration in Paris in 1979 and in Performing Arts at The American Dance Centre in Paris in 1982.
+In 1989-90, he taught Modern and Afro Jazz to dancers from The Bolshoi and Moiseiv Traditional Moscow Ballet in Russia and in 1996, gained a Diploma in African Dance from The African Centre of Dance & Music in Paris.

-For several years, Erick has taught African dance and drumming.
-He has done work with a large number of youth organisations in the community, e. g.
-The Princes Trust, impact Arts, Culture & Sport and Glasgow Life, the Glasgow dance house for 7 years, with schools and also with various organizations involving all ages.
-Currently Erick works as a freelance practitioner teaching and performing with the medium of dance, music and film ..
+For several years, Erick has taught African dance and drumming, working with a large number of youth organisations in the community, including The Princes Trust, Impact Arts, Culture & Sport and Glasgow Life, and the Glasgow Dance House.
+Currently Erick works as a freelance practitioner teaching and performing with the medium of dance, music and film.